-- Pants cannot fall below the waist, be baggy or sag, and may not contain designs. - Pants must be free of tears, slits, or rips. - No sweat pants, Dickies, or blue denim jeans. - Black leggings/jeggings may be worn only with shorts or skirts. - Skirts, shorts, and skorts must be knee length. - Belts: solid black, brown or blue, no adornment on belt or buckle. - Students should wear flat, comfortable, closed-toed shoes. - Students not in uniform will not be permitted to attend field trips. - No bandanas or 'do-rags'. - The wearing of hoods, hats and beanies is not allowed inside the school. - Outerwear should be free of logos. - Plain sun hats are allowed on the playground. - Perfumes, colognes, scented body sprays and scented lotions may not be brought to school.
+- Pants cannot fall below the waist, be baggy or sag, and may not contain designs - No sweat pants or Dickies - No blue jeans - Black leggings may be worn only with shorts or skirts - Skirts, shorts, and skorts must be knee length - Belts: solid black, brown or blue, no adornment on belt or buckle - Students should wear flat, comfortable, closed-toed shoes.

+- Students not in uniform will not be permitted to attend field trips. - No bandanas or 'do-rags'. - The wearing of hoods, hats and beanies is forbidden inside the classroom. - Plain sun hats are allowed on the playground. - Perfumes, colognes, scented body sprays (for example, Axe or Body Shop), aerosol deodorant and scented lotions may not be brought to school.
 Students may apply them before coming to school, and, if they wish, use unscented deodorants or lotions at school.